There are many benefits to online sports publishing.

 12.)
 Work as much as you like in retirement.

 Managing a website seems like an ideal early retirement or post-retirement gig.
-Cut back your hours and enjoy the benefits of all of your previous work.
+Cut back your hours and enjoy the benefits of your previous work.
 Although I haven’t reached this point in my journey, I think about it.

 Managing the site is not too taxing.
 I don’t tire of it.
 I think I could be doing it for a long time.
 And I just might.